 The Prelate is the proper Ordinary of the Prelature.
 He and the vicars who represent him have jurisdiction in Opus Dei.
-Currently, the Prelate is Bishop Javier Echevarría, the Vicar General is Msgr.
-Fernando Ocáriz, and the Central Vicar Secretary is Msgr.
+Currently, the Prelate is Bishop Javier Echevarría, the Auxiliary Vicar is Msgr.
+Fernando Ocáriz, the Vicar General is Msgr.
+Mariano Fazio, and the Central Vicar Secretary is Msgr.
 José Javier Marcos.
 The Prelatic Curia has its offices at Viale Bruno Buozzi 73, 00197, Rome, Italy.

 Priests of the Prelature depend fully on the Prelate.
 He assigns to them their pastoral responsibilities, in the fulfillment of which they closely follow the pastoral guidelines for the diocese in which they live.
 The Prelature is responsible for the financial support of its priests.
 The lay faithful also depend on the Prelate in all that refers to the specific mission of the prelature.
 They are subject to the civil authorities in the same way as any other citizen, and to other ecclesiastical authorities in the same way as any other lay Catholic.